Heard says Depp subjected her to ‘disgusting’ grilling about sex scene with Franco

 “I feel this boot in my back.
 He just kicked me.
 In the back,” she said.

-“I fell to the floor, I cauht myself on the floor and I just felt like I was looking at the floor of the plane for a long time.
+“I fell to the floor, I caught myself on the floor and I just felt like I was looking at the floor of the plane for a long time.
 I thought to myself, ‘I don’t know what to do.
 I can’t believe – did he just kick me?’

 “No one said anything.
 No one did anything.
 You could hear a pin drop on that plane.
 You could feel the tension.
 But no one did anything.
 And I just remember feeling so embarrassed that he could kick me to the ground in front of people.
-And more embarassing, I didn’t know what to do about it.
+And more embarrassing, I didn’t know what to do about it.
 I got up and I walked to the front of the plane.
 I sat down and I just looked out of the window.”

 Mr Depp has sued Ms Heard for alleged defamation over an op-ed she wrote in 2018 for The Washington Post, in which she doesn’t name him but describes herself as “a public figure representing domestic abuse”.
 Mr Depp has asked for $50m in damages.
 Ms Heard has filed a countersuit, asking for $100m in damages and for immunity against Mr Depp’s claims.